PhilipQuirke/SkyCombAnalystHelp/Flight.md

 ![Drone Flight Path Example](./Static/DroneFlightPathExample.png?raw=true "Drone Flight Path Example")

+We recommend a "grid search" path like the one on the left - this maximises the area covered.
+The path on the right is pretty.

 # Decide on the best/safest height above the surface
 Drone thermal cameras have a lower resolution than their optical camera.